ploetz-zeller/symbio-documentation/docs/admin/services/rendering-service/troubleshooting.md

 ##Troubleshooting

-**If the rendering service cannot be started, the following error 1053 in Services message probably occurs:**
+**If the rendering service cannot be started, the following error 1053 in Services message might occur:**

    ![image.png](media/SymbioRenderingService_Services_Error1053.png)